resbazaz/website/resbaz/Arizona2023.md

 #### Accessibility

 We are committed to making this workshop accessible to everybody.
-For workshops at each physical location, the workshop organizers have checked rooms are wheelchair / scooter accessiblem, and that accessible restrooms are available.
+For workshops at a physical location, the workshop organizers have checked that:

+- The room is wheelchair / scooter accessible.

+- Accessible restrooms are available.

 ## Our Sponsors